 The sound covers all the sound frequencies with a nice crisp high end that I personally like.
 I have seen their products go on sale for as much as 70% off so check Specter sound for the latest deals.

-If your looking for a wireless waterproof speaker for $129.00 that is really comparable to more expensive speakers.
+If you are looking for a wireless waterproof speaker for $129.00 that is really comparable to more expensive speakers.
 The AQSTIX was made for real outdoor use.
 Built very ruggedly with a complete rubber covering and steel.

 A little on the heavy side if you are carrying it for long distances and weight is a concern.